profHajal/reduce-load-times-of-your-webpages/README.md

 ## 2: preconnect to resources

-This says the browser to create a connection to the link in advance and makes it aware that you might fetch images or data from this URL.
+It tells the browser to create a connection to the link in advance and makes it aware that you might fetch images or data from this URL.
 ![](./images/preconnect.jpg)